Group photo of the ‘23-’24 and the ‘22-’23 cohort of BLOOM!

 Dedicated to the Asian American Experience at Cal

-Bloom: Asian American Community Program, originally the Asian Pacific American Theme House, was established in 1992 and is a residence for students looking to build community while engaging in Asian American history, culture, and contemporary issues.
-Bloom is grounded in the history of the Asian American Movement and its origins at Cal.
+BLOOM: Asian American Community Program – originally the Asian Pacific American Theme House, was first established in 1992 and relaunched in 2023 as BLOOM – is a residence program for students looking to build community while engaging in Asian American history, culture, and contemporary issues.
+BLOOM is grounded in the history of the Asian American Movement and its origins at Cal.

 This program supports new students in their transition to a large university setting through academic and social activities such as a weekly seminar, fields, academic support, cultural events, and community service.
 A live-in theme program assistant provides resources and support for residents’ social and academic needs.
-Our academic seminar brings together students and faculty, alumni, community leaders, activists, and other speakers to discuss a variety of topics.
-Through social and academic activities, students gain leadership skills, form a close-knit community, and have fun.
+Our academic seminar brings together students and faculty, alumni, community leaders, activists, and other speakers to discuss a variety of topics relating to the Asian American experience.
+Through social and academic activities, students gain leadership skills, form a close-knit community, and have fun!

 Boba and Karaoke Night at Unit 2